ModelValidationProgram/MVP-NonClinalAF/notebook/20221018_multitraitsim.md

 - [ ] Conduct GWAS analysis

 ## Multitrait simulations
+- [ ] Run everything from the start in R, to make sure it works
+- [ ] clean up code
 - [ ] Run a PCA just to visualize structure, colored by xy location
-- [ ] clean up code

 - [ ] Main plot - 6 environment panels, PCA, and a barplot showing accuracy of the RDA prediction in the 3 scenarios (or 4, if add PCA)
 - [ ] Supp plot - correlation matrices for bioclim environments
 - [ ] Supp plot - correlation matrices for mutation effect size